 Christina Dodd And The Banana Book Tour

-Recently, I traveled the continent to autograph DEAD GIRL RUNNING, so it’s time for a re-run of…
+Recently, I toured to autograph WHAT DOESN’T KILL HER, so let’s enjoy a re-run of…

 THE BANANA BOOK TOUR!

 Before I was published, I thought going on a book tour would be glamorous, a time filled with fine hotels, fine food and adoring fans.

 Book tour is grueling, funny, wonderful, surprising, embarrassing and exhausting, often all at the same time.
 The book tour for THE BAREFOOT PRINCESS started when the Scranton PA Cultural Center asked for a romance writer to speak for Valentine’s Day.
 My publicist at Avon called and asked if I was interested, and I shrieked, “Yes!
 I can go to Philly afterward and see my daughter!”
 You’ll note at no point did I say, “Yes!
 Because book tour is glamorous and filled with fine hotels, fine food and adoring fans.”